linkstrifer/gulp-tasks/README.md

 ### Browser-sync

-I'm a frontend developer, so i expend a lot of time testing in the browser, i have to reload the page every time i change a file (html, js or css) to test the new changes, [@LeonidasEsteban](https://twitter.com/leonidasesteban "Leonidas Esteban") show me LiveReload and my life change.
+I'm a frontend developer, so i spend a lot of time testing in the browser, i have to reload the page every time i change a file (html, js or css) to test the new changes, [@LeonidasEsteban](https://twitter.com/leonidasesteban "Leonidas Esteban") showed me LiveReload and my life changed.

-A while ago i found `browser-sync`, a library that does all that LiveReload do and more, its really amazing, specially for test in multiple devices.
+A while ago i found `browser-sync`, a library that does all that LiveReload does and more, its really amazing, especially for test on multiple devices.

 Here is a list of Features that i love:

-- Reload files in the browser after change them, is really usefull for develop a site without reload everytime, you will love it.
+- Reload files in the browser after changing them, it is really usefull for develop a site without having to reload everytime, you will love it.
 - Create a external url to access from other devices.
-- Has ghost mode, you can open as many tabs you want of the site, if you do something in one, the others also do, scroll, clicks, submit formsor change inputs, everything will ghost.
+- Has ghost mode, you can open as many site tabs you want, if you do something in one, the others also do, scroll, clicks, submit formsor change inputs, everything will ghost.
-- Also has remote debugging.
+- It also has remote debugging.
 - And a UI with all these options, for default is in the port 3001, so run the task and check it out.

-You can run the task with typing this in the console:
+You can run the task by typing this in the console:

 	gulp browser-sync:dev